 To change Android minSdkVersion in Flutter for the project created after the 2.8 update, you have to make changes in the local.properties file and then reference the new variable from the local.properties file inside the build.gradle file.

-Step 1: Locate the local.properties
+- Locate the

-file under the project_folder/android/local.properties
+file under theproject_folder/android/local.properties

-Step 3: Now, open the build.gradle
+- Now, open the

-file under the project_folder/android/app/build.gradle
+file under theproject_folder/android/app/build.gradle

-Step 4: Find the defaultConfig
+- Find the

-section update the minSdkVersion
+section update theminSdkVersion

-Step 5: Inside the terminal, run the flutter clean
+. - Inside the terminal, run the

-Step 6: Re-run your app.
+command. - Re-run your app.

-Code Example
+Code Example:

 Under local.properties file sdk.dir=/Users/pinkeshdarji/Library/Android/sdk flutter.sdk=/Users/pinkeshdarji/Data/Development/flutter flutter.buildMode=debug flutter.versionName=1.0.0 flutter.versionCode=1 flutter.minSdkVersion=20 #new ----------------------------- Under build.gradle file defaultConfig { // TODO: Specify your own unique Application ID (https://developer.android.com/studio/build/application-id.html). applicationId "com.example.sample_project" minSdkVersion localProperties.getProperty('flutter.minSdkVersion').toInteger() targetSdkVersion flutter.targetSdkVersion versionCode flutterVersionCode.toInteger() versionName flutterVersionName }